gabrielhuang/gabrielhuang.github.io/code.md

 }
 ```

-Among other interesting ideas, our paper explains the motivation in collecting Thin-8.
+Besides other interesting ideas, our paper explains the original motivation in collecting Thin-8.